quicwg/ops-drafts/draft-ietf-quic-manageability.md

 ## Connection ID and Rebinding {#rebinding}

 The connection ID in the QUIC packet headers allows association of QUIC packets using information independent of the five-tuple.
-This allows rebinding of a connection after one of the endpoints experienced an address change - usually the client.
+This allows rebinding of a connection after one of the endpoints - usually the client - has experienced an address change.
 Further it can be used by in-network devices to ensure that related 5-tuple flows are appropriately balanced together.